Conditions of the Christchurch Tap Dancing Teachers Association

 All music will be played on official machines.
 Official Operators will operate these.
 All other machines will be prohibited.
 It is every competitor’s responsibility to provide good quality recordings.

-Please have available a 2nd copy should there be a “reading issue” with the first CD/USB.
-In the event of CD/USB error there is an allowance for I-Pod or phone connection.
+Please have a CD or USB available as a backup.
+(One track in MP3 format).
+In the event of a music error there is an allowance for I-Pod or phone connection.

 13) VIDEO, LIGHTING AND SOUND

 The Association will not provide additional lighting or sound for items.

 Video and any movie making machine will not be permitted unless by prior arrangement by the secretary.

 You can video your own child only in all Solo items through-out the competition.
 For Duos/Trios or Teams it is the Teacher/Studio, or nominated representative of that studio that must video the item.
 No charge for videoing.

 UNDER NO CIRCUMSTANCES CAN YOU VIDEO ANY OTHER CHILD OR TEAM.

 THIS WILL RESULT IN DISQUALIFICATION OF YOUR OWN CHILD OR TEAM.